asamusam/libft/README.md

 ## Contents

 In this repository, you will find implementations of various functions commonly found in libc, such as `strcpy`, `strlen`, `strcmp`, `atoi`, `bzero`, `printf`, and more.
 Each function is carefully implemented to closely mimic the behavior and functionality of its counterpart in the standard library.
-There are also some functions that are either not in the libc, or that are part of it but in a different form, like `split`, `itoa`, `strtrim`, `substr`, and `strjoin`.
+There are also some functions that are either not in the libc, or that are part of it but in a different form, like `split`, `itoa`, `strtrim`, `substr`, `strjoin`, and `getline`.

 All of the functions have prefix `ft_` so that they are not confused with the original ones.

 ## How to Use